Your Ultimate Hub for Cybersecurity Radio Stations & Podcasts!

 Hacking Humans

-- Security Service Edge (SSE) (noun) [Word Notes]
+- Service Set Identifier (SSID) (noun) [Word Notes]

 CyberWire Daily